Quick answer

 Is Birriería Chololo worth the trip from central Guadalajara?

 Yes — Chololo is widely considered one of Guadalajara's best birrierías and most locals include it on their top list.
 The original location in Tlaquepaque is about 20 minutes from downtown.
 They serve only goat birria, averaging 200 kg of meat per day.
 Go on a Sunday for the full experience with live music, but expect crowds.
+The highway location near Lake Chapala seats 600+ people.

 What is the Plaza de las 9 Esquinas?

 The Plaza de las 9 Esquinas (Plaza of the 9 Corners) is a historic square in downtown Guadalajara where several streets intersect creating nine corners.
 It's the most famous birria destination in the city, with multiple birrierías surrounding the plaza.
 Birriería Las 9 Esquinas is the most popular spot there, with over 13,000 Google reviews.
+It's the ideal starting point for a birria tasting tour.